SafranCassiopee/php-metar-decoder/README.md

 Contribute
 ----------

-If you find a valid METAR that is badly parsed by this library, you can open a github issue
+If you find a valid METAR that is badly parsed by this library, please open a github issue

 Tests and coverage
 ------------------